ta5946/alice-rag/docs/technical_notes.md

 Compact language models do not perform better when flooded with context, so the number of chunks is limited to 5.
 When using a more capable generative model (LLM), the parameters can be increased within the limits of reasonable context length (32k tokens).

+### Search query

+Before invoking the vector database, the LLM takes in the conversation history and user message to **generate a search query**.
+The keyword based search proved to be less effective than using sentences or questions.
+We also try to **reduce noise** by avoiding frequent terms, such as "O2", "simulation", "o2-sim", "documentation", "ALICE".

+> For more details take a look at [this conversation](./chats/search_query_issue.md) about the search query generation issue.

 ## RAG pipeline